alxandru/yolov4_roundabout_traffic/README.md

 **PERF:  22.48 (22.47)
 ```

-Although DeepStream-Yolo offers support for INT8 inference, the Jetson Nano does not support INT8 inference.
-It requiers GPU architecture > 7.x.
+Although DeepStream-Yolo offers support for INT8 inference, the Jetson Nano does not support it.
+It requires GPU architecture > 7.x.
 Details can be found [here](https://docs.nvidia.com/deeplearning/tensorrt/support-matrix/index.html#hardware-precision-matrix).